MrKai77/Loop/CONTRIBUTING.md

 We love icons, just look at how many we already have!
 We love talented designers, and we love people who express their creativity for Loop.

-But, as Loop grows, and so does the app quality, previous icons may be removed, making room for new icons.
+But as Loop grows and the app quality improves, some previous icons may be removed, making room for new icons.
 Do not feel disheartened, as you've shaped Loop.
 If your icon is selected, you will still have a section in our readme with your name and previous icon(s).

 ## How do I submit my icon?